 - High blood pressure usually does not have any symptoms, so you need to have your blood pressure checked regularly by your doctor.

-- Making lifestyle changes is very important in helping to control high blood pressure.
+- Lifestyle changes are very important in managing high blood pressure.
 Ask your doctor for advice.

 You might also be interested in:

 - Blood count.

 - Dizziness - orthostatic hypotension.

 - Early death - how to reduce your risk.